Crane NXT (CXT)

 A common mistake we notice when investors are deciding whether to buy a stock or not is that they simply look at the latest earnings results.
 Business quality and valuation matter more, so we urge you to understand these dynamics as well.

 We see the value of companies helping their customers, but in the case of Crane NXT, we’re out.
-Although the company’s powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, the downside is its declining EPS over the last two years makes it a less attractive asset to the public markets.
-On top of that, the company’s cash profitability fell over the last four years.
+For starters, its revenue growth was uninspiring over the last three years.
+While its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, the downside is its declining EPS over the last two years makes it a less attractive asset to the public markets.
+On top of that, its declining operating margin shows the business has become less efficient.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.